Monday

 • Diabetes

-• Avoid bladder irritants: Trial of Frequency/Urgency Diet, which includes caffeine, alcohol, spicy foods, acidic foods, carbonated beverages.
+• Avoid Bladder Irritants: Limit caffeine, alcohol, spicy or acidic foods, and carbonated drinks.
 Quit smoking.

-• Weight loss: Weight loss of 8% decreases incontinence episodes in half.
+• Weight Loss: Losing just 8% of body weight can cut incontinence episodes in half.

-• Pelvic Floor Physical Therapy: Four to six week course of therapy to identify and strengthen pelvic floor muscles.
-This often includes electrical stimulation of the muscles.
+• Pelvic Floor Physical Therapy: A 4–6 week therapy program can strengthen pelvic floor muscles, often using electrical stimulation.

 fibromyalgia and the overactive bladder